mdn/translated-content/files/ko/web/css/css_colors/applying_color/index.md

 ## Letting the user pick a color

 There are many situations in which your website may need to let the user select a color.
 Perhaps you have a customizable user interface, or you're implementing a drawing app.
 Maybe you have editable text and need to let the user choose the text color.
 Or perhaps your app lets the user assign colors to folders or items.
-Although historically it's been necessary to implement your own [color picker](https://en.wikipedia.org/wiki/Color_picker), HTML now provides support for browsers to provide one for your use through the {{HTMLElement("input")}} element, by using `"color"` as the value of its {{htmlattrxref("type", "input")}} attribute.
+Although historically it's been necessary to implement your own [color picker](https://en.wikipedia.org/wiki/Color_picker), HTML now provides support for browsers to provide one for your use through the {{HTMLElement("input")}} element, by using `"color"` as the value of its [`type`](/ko/docs/Web/HTML/Element/input#type) attribute.

 The `<input>` element represents a color only in the [hexadecimal string notation](#hexadecimal_string_notation) covered above.